kevinossner/openpowerlifting/README.md

 ## File Descriptions <a name="files"></a>

 There is one notebook available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the process for individual steps.
-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+The notebook contains parts of data preprocessing, exploratory analysis and predictive analytics.
+Markdown cells were used to assist in walking through the process and documenting the code.
+There is an additional `plots` folder that contains all created plots to obtain the final results of the project.

 ## Results<a name="results"></a>